Siedrid/gRasslands/README.md

 <img src="man/figures/README-Variable Importance-1.png" width="70%" />

 `plt.varimp` is an important function to evaluate the predictors according to their band, year and month.
-The SWIR bands and the bands in the visible domain are the most important Sentinel-2 bands (A).
+With the original data, the SWIR bands and the bands in the visible domain are the most important Sentinel-2 bands (A).
 March is by far the most important month in the prediction (D).

 ## III.
 Spatial Prediction of Alpha-Diversity